St. Vincent Charity Medical Center: History

 Having no hospital, Cleveland found itself in a poor position to deal with the illness and large numbers of riverboat accidents resulting from its position as a hub to the American West.
 The outbreak of the American Civil War presented the additional dilemma of treating returning soldiers who had been wounded in battle, needing immediate medical attention and long term nursing care.
 After discussion between Rappe and Bissonette, along with Gustave E. Weber, a prominent retired Army surgeon, it was felt that the time was opportune to open another hospital.
 The bishop approached the City Council in May 1863, proposing that the city build a hospital to care for returning veterans, which the Sisters of Charity would staff.
-After vocal opposition to the proposal by the press, which urged a non-sectarian facility, the majority Protestant council rejected the offer.
+After vocal opposition to the proposal by the press, which cited that one-tenth of taxpayers were Roman Catholic, the council rejected the offer.

 Rappe then returned with a second proposal that he build the hospital and provide Religious Sisters to staff it, on the condition that the city provide adequate financial support.
 This proposal was accepted.
 The bishop then undertook the task of building the hospital.
 Land was acquired at a cost of $10,000, and the hospital was erected at a cost of $72,000, of which $42,000 came from public funds.
 St. Vincent Charity Hospital began operations on October 10, 1865.